1938 Harvard Crimson football team

 The 1938 Harvard Crimson football team was an American football team that represented Harvard University as an independent during the 1938 college football season.
 In its fourth season under head coach Dick Harlow, the team compiled a 4–4 record and outscored opponents by a total of 157 to 106.
+The season began with four consecutive losses and ended with four consecutive wins.

+Key players included halfbacks Frank Foley and Torbert "Torby" Macdonald, quarterback Cliff Wilson, ends Don Daughters and Bobby Green (also captain), and guard Nick Mellen.

-The team played its home games at Harvard Stadium in Boston.
+The team played its home games at Harvard Stadium in Cambridge, Massachusetts.